 Furthermore, people scarcely acknowledge any positive impacts from inflation.
-Consequently, only a minority of respondents believe in the trade-off between inflation and unemployment or associate inflation with enhanced economic growth.
+Consequently, only a minority of respondents believe in the trade-off between inflation and unemployment, or associate inflation with enhanced economic growth (see also Binetti et al. (2024)).
 The majority link inflation to adverse wider economic and political outcomes.
 Considering the numerous negative and scant positive perceived effects, many participants rank inflation as a top priority, ahead of other economic and social issues.

 Despite shifts in the economic landscape, the core conclusions from the seminal study conducted by Shiller (1997) in the 1990s are still relevant today.
 But I also add some new findings, specifically exploring the many margins along which people report making costly adjustments and a range of emotions and attitudes toward inflation using a mix of open-ended text and structured questions.
-I also highlight the distinct polarization in opinions on inflation based on political affiliation, along with varying attitudes and responses according to income level.
+Furthermore, I highlight the distinct polarization in opinions on inflation based on political affiliation, along with varying attitudes and responses according to income level.